- Child Care Services

 Participants will be required to comply with the rules and regulations of the child care facility.

-ISU Child Care & Family Resource Services is not responsible for the services or activities provided by the subcontracted child care centers.
+ISU Child Care & Family Resources is not responsible for the services or activities provided by the subcontracted child care centers.

-ISU Child Care & Family Resource Services has the right to forfeit the award at any time if there is reason to believe the participant is not attending classes during the time child care rendered or is otherwise not following the rules in the child care grant agreement.
+ISU Child Care & Family Resources has the right to forfeit the award at any time if there is reason to believe the participant is not attending classes during the time child care is rendered or is otherwise not following the rules in the child care grant agreement.

 Upon acceptance, the participant will sign a Letter of Agreement outlining the responsibilities, rules, and regulations of the stipend.

-Students will be notified of acceptance within 10 days of receipt of this application.
+Students will be notified of acceptance within 10 days of receipt of the CCAMPIS application.

-All enrollments are on a first come, first served basis.
-If the program enrollment is full, a waiting list shall be maintained for eligible families applying to the program and waiting for CCAMPIS financial assistance.
+Enrollment is on a first come, first served basis.
+If the program is full, a waiting list will be maintained for eligible families applying to the program and waiting for CCAMPIS financial assistance.

 The participant must meet with the Program Director each semester for continued eligibility and provide ALL required documentation.

-Return a completed CCAMPIS application to: ISU Child Care & Family Resource Services, 100 University Village Suite 1010 Ames, IA 50010.
+Return a completed CCAMPIS application to: ISU Child Care & Family Resource Services, 2623 Bruner Drive, Suite 1010 Ames, IA 50010.